-If you've looked up your bitcoin address on a block explorer, such as blockchain.info, only to find that the balance doesn't quite add up to your Exodus balance, there's a good reason for that.
+If you've looked up your bitcoin address on a block explorer, such as blockchain.com, only to find that the balance doesn't quite add up to your Exodus balance, please don't fret!

-If you'd like to cross-check your Exodus BTC balance on blockchain.info, you will need to export your bitcoin extended public key, also known as your XPub key.
-Your XPub key generates all the public addresses associated with your bitcoin wallet.
+If you'd like to cross-check your Exodus BTC balance on blockchain.info, you will need to export your bitcoin Extended Public Key (XPub).
+Your XPub generates all the public addresses associated with your bitcoin wallet.

 Open the file using a spreadsheet editor such as Excel or Numbers.
-Copy and paste your Xpub (including the text 'xPub') into the blockchain.info search field and hit enter.
+Copy and paste your Xpub (including the text 'xPub') into the blockchain.com search field and hit enter.

 You should now see a comprehensive history and balance of your Exodus bitcoin wallet directly on blockchain.com.